termynal/termynal.py/docs/configuration.md

         - "$"
 ```

-You can override configs for each block.
-If you set a part of the settings, another part will be set to the default value.
+You can override configurations for each block.
+If you set a part of the settings, the other part will be set to the default value.

 ````
 <!-- termynal: {"prompt_literal_start": ["$", ">>>", "PS >"], title: powershell, buttons: windows} -->